trychlos/pwix-field/README.md

     Returns an ordered list of columns definitions suitable to [Forms](https://github.com/trychlos/pwix-forms/) setup.

+- `Field.Set.toHelp()`

+    Extract and returns a keyed object with the help data.

 - `Field.Set.toTabular()`

     Returns an ordered list of columns definitions suitable to [Datatable](https://datatables.net/) initialization.

 - `Field.Set.toSchema()`

-    Returns a field definition suitable to instanciate a [SimpleSchema](https://github.com/Meteor-Community-Packages/meteor-simple-schema) .
+    Returns a field definition suitable to instanciate a [SimpleSchema](https://github.com/Meteor-Community-Packages/meteor-simple-schema).

 ## Configuration